YetOpen/certbot-zimbra/README.md

 `$WEBROOT` is either `/opt/zimbra/data/nginx/html` (default) or the path specified by the command line option.
 After this we restart zmproxy to apply the patches.

-We then pass this webroot to certbot with the webroot plugin to obtain the certificate.
+We then pass this webroot to Certbot with the webroot plugin to obtain the certificate.

 After the certificate has been obtained successfully we stage the certificates in a temporary directory, find the correct CA certificates from the system's certificate store and build the certificate files in a way Zimbra expects them.
 If verification with zmcertmgr succeeds we deploy the new certificates, restart Zimbra and clean up the temporary files.